 This soul-searching series showcases my grieving process over the course of the most harrowing and heartbreaking six months of my life.
 It offers a window into how I worked through the processes of loss and resiliency after the passing of my beloved grandmother.
 Perhaps it will be of benefit to you if you are struggling to cope with a similar situation.

 As I mentioned in the last article, the waves kept coming and almost engulfed me.
 I felt like a surfer on the north shore trying to ride huge waves with a ragged, water-logged surfboard.
 It wasn’t until the third month after my grandmother passed that I realized what was happening.

 I had a friend point out how I had reacted about something.
 Shortly after this interaction, a tsunami of grief hit and it came crashing down harder than anything I had experienced before.
 My insides felt like they were on fire but really it was my nerves.

 I was angry.
 Why?
-I don’t know.
-It wasn’t happening all the time.
+I don’t really know.
+It is not as if it was happening all the time.
 The anger came in spurts and occurred for reasons that I can’t even explain.
-It would start with little things and then, the little things became big things.
-Then, I just stopped caring.
+It would start with little things and then, the little things escalated into bigger things.
+Then, I just simply stopped caring.
 One of the most important persons in my life was gone, and I couldn’t process it.
 Period.

 A New Normal

 I couldn’t talk about Tata or what I was feeling in my heart because it was too painful to bring up memories while I was so far from home.
-Instead, I built walls for protection.
+Instead, I built intricate walls for protection.
 I didn’t realize the walls were as strong and high as they were until they caused problems in my social life.

 Month Three: Walls